cdktf/cdktf-provider-googlebeta/docs/googleOracleDatabaseAutonomousDatabase.python.md

 characters in length.
 The value must start with a letter and end with a letter or a number.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.45.0/docs/resources/google_oracle_database_autonomous_database#autonomous_database_id GoogleOracleDatabaseAutonomousDatabase#autonomous_database_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.46.0/docs/resources/google_oracle_database_autonomous_database#autonomous_database_id GoogleOracleDatabaseAutonomousDatabase#autonomous_database_id}

----

-##### `cidr`<sup>Required</sup> <a name="cidr" id="@cdktf/provider-google-beta.googleOracleDatabaseAutonomousDatabase.GoogleOracleDatabaseAutonomousDatabase.Initializer.parameter.cidr"></a>

-- *Type:* str

-The subnet CIDR range for the Autonmous Database.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.45.0/docs/resources/google_oracle_database_autonomous_database#cidr GoogleOracleDatabaseAutonomousDatabase#cidr}

 ---